kellyshreeve/kelly-shreeve.github.io/pages/global-route-optimization.md

 First, a random route was chosen as a baseline (if santa chose his next location off vibes).
 In his sub-optimal route, santa had to travel 50,000 miles and needed 35 hours to make it around the world.
 He wouldn't have made it in time!

 With Merry Mailer's specialized route optimization algorithm, we were able to take santa's trip down to 31,000 miles and just under 24 hours.
 This algorithm used state-of the art Concorde library and Haversine distance to minimize santa's distance delivering from one house to another and speedily found an optimal solution in 0.03 seconds!
 We're taking the pressure off santa by telling him to travel in this order: Afghanistan, Russia, Australia, Antarctica, Bolivia, United States, Greenland, France, Central African Republic.
-With our modeling sofware, santa can feel good about making it everywhere he needs to go.
+With our modeling sofware, santa save 20,000 miles and can feel good about making it everywhere he needs to go.

 What's next for Merry Mailers?
 We're committed to follow up with each of our clients.
 We'll measure santa's success this season, and maybe add some more locations into our optimizer for next year.
 And it looks like we'll be staying busy through the year - the Easter Bunny, St. Nicholas, and Tooth Fairy have been knocking at our door.